-- Assist successful rehabilitation for ex-offenders through providing work on release
+- Assist successful rehabilitation for people leaving prison through providing work on release

 - Support the national need for farm workers